dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 $$bind\ (return\ x)\ f = f\ x$$

-From the compiler optimisation point of view, one can look at this law as at some kind of *inlining*, which is one of the frequently used optimisations in modern compilers. {>> I don't understand how this is inlining.
-It uses an algebraic identity between two functions, not the definition of one function. <<} The left identity monad law allows us to avoid a redundant
-$bind$ and use `x` directly.
+The left identity monad law allows us to avoid a redundant $bind$ and use `x` directly.

 The following code snippet is a Haskell implementation of the left identity transformation for MIL: